 Best Pressure & rice cooker: Instant Pot LUX60V3 V3

 The Instant Pot IP-LUX60 6-in-1 Programmable Pressure Cooker is the all-in-one cooker that you’re ever going to need in the kitchen!
-The Instant Pot has 6 different functions including includes a pressure cooker (really useful for things like these), sauté/browning, slow cooking, rice cooker, steamer and keep warm.
+The Instant Pot has 6 different functions including includes a pressure cooker (really useful for things like these), sauté/browning, slow cooking, rice cooker, steamer and keep warm feature.

 With these cooking options you should be able to cook any cuisine you have in mind and all you have to do is prepare the necessary ingredients, then place them in the cooking pot and press the preset cooking mode for the recipe, and walk away.

 When the cooking cycle is complete, it will play a nice tune to alert you and you’re good to go with your meal.

-A recipe booklet is included with each and every Instant Pot IP-LUX60 that you’ll purchase, so you don’t have to Google search for specific recipes that are good for this kitchen appliance.
+Every Instant Pot IP-LUX60 you purchase, includes a recipe booklet.
+Therefore, you don’t have to Google search for specific recipes that are good for this kitchen appliance.

-- The Instant Pot Lux 6 qt Multi Cooker combines 6 different kitchen appliances in 1 device, a pressure cooker, rice cooker, sauté, steamer, and warmer, that helps you prepare dishes at 70% faster than when you’ll cook them in individual kitchen tools to help ease your busy lifestyle.
+- The Instant Pot Lux 6 qt Multi Cooker combines 6 different kitchen appliances in 1 device.
+It is a pressure cooker, rice cooker, sauté, steamer, and warmer, that helps you prepare dishes at 70% faster.
+It’s way more effective than cooking with individual kitchen tools.
+It helps ease your busy lifestyle.

 - Built with the latest 3rd generation microprocessor technology, it allows for up to 240 minutes of pressure cooking.
 It has a 24-hour delay start timer and up to 10 hours of automatic keep-warm function.